aidenzhang-12/computer-vision-food-recognition-and-nutritional-analysis-system/README.md

 **Overview**
 ---

-This personal project is a computer vision-based food health checker and sorting tool that classifies everyday food items (e.g. eggs, chocolate, bread, pizza, oranges) and evaluates whether they are healthy or unhealthy.
+This personal project is a computer vision-based food health checker and sorting tool that classifies everyday food items (e.g. eggs, chocolate, bread, pizza, apples) and evaluates whether they are healthy or unhealthy.
 In addition to classification, it also displays key nutritional information per 100 grams, including calories, protein, carbohydrates, and fat.

 This project uses a pre-trained teachable machine ([https://teachablemachine.withgoogle.com/train/image](url)) and live webcam input, the program analyzes the food item in real-time and displays the classification result, health assessment, and macros.
 This project demonstrates how AI can support health-conscious decision-making and raise awareness about everyday food choices.